petras607/GT1APManual/User Guide.md

 - Manufacturer permits are divided into categories.
 There are separate categories for drivetrain, engine aspiration and even whether they have cars eligible for lightweight events.
 Use them to quickly filter through your permits and find what you can use.
 - If a location doesn't say "win" you might as well finish on last place.
 Of course, you can self-impose limitations to that anyway.
 - Once you win a championship you can tick off every check belonging to that championship.
-- Race modified cars you can win from events or buy directly from shops are perfect for getting stuff out of logic.
+- Race modified cars you can win from events or buy directly from shops are perfect for clearing end game events.
 - Default .yaml template is configured with settings recommended for a casual full playthrough of the game.
 - Be mindful when adding locations to your run.
 If you enable multiple additional location options, I strongly recommend enabling Trophy Hunt and adding some trophies to the item pool.
 This will reduce the amount of junk items generated by this game.